 For an inspirational insight into the production of the aircraft, click here.

 Pacific War Strategy

-The Pacific phase of World War II started when the Japanese attacked Pearl Harbour in December 1941.
+The Pacific phase of World War II started when the Japanese attacked Pearl Harbor in December 1941.
 They quickly over ran all major Pacific islands and were soon poised to invade Australia.
 The Allied response featured two main campaigns:

 - A general thrust across the island chains on the south western rim of the Pacific.
 It commenced in 1942 with the advance of the Australian Force over the Kokoda Track in New Guinea and the landing of a US Force in the Solomons.
 It continued through New Britain, along northern New Guinea, some small islands in the northern Netherlands East Indies (NEI) and to the Philippines in late 1944.

 The two campaigns coalesced when Okinawa was invaded in April 1945.
-Both campaigns deliberately bypassed large enemy concentrations which then mostly withered on the vine: but the bypased NEI posed some serious problems.
+Both campaigns deliberately bypassed large enemy concentrations which then mostly withered on the vine: but the bypassed NEI posed some serious problems.
 It was rich in oil and other resources which gave significant strategic support to the Japanese war effort.
-Such places were therefore guarded by well equiped military forces.
+Such places were therefore guarded by well equipped military forces.
 Allied strategy called for denial of these resources to the enemy and the neutralisation of his garrisons.

 Blockade of the NEI